Proof Certificates

 SMT-LIB 2 certificates do not require anything additional except for an SMT solver to check the certificates.

-|-- get-lfsc-checker.sh
+|-- get-ethos-checker.sh

 |-- bin

-|-- lfscc
+|-- ethos

-|-- lfsc-check.sh
+|-- ethos-check.sh

 |-- signatures

-|-- arith_programs.plf
+|-- cpc

 |-- ...

-SMT-LIB 2 certificates¶
+SMT-LIB 2 certificates

-as the final output of Kind 2 in a convenient form.
-To do so, invoke Kind 2 (on
+These certificates are always produced but are only used as an intermediate step for CPC proof production.
+The user still has the possibility to get them as the final output of Kind 2 in a convenient form.
+To do so, invoke Kind 2 (on the previous example add_two.lus) with the following:

 kind2 --certif true add_two.lus